CERVICAL RETROLISTHESIS

 Lifestyle Modifications and Ergonomic Adjustments

-Certain lifestyle changes can help prevent the worsening of cervical retrolisthesis and alleviate symptoms.
-These include:
+Certain changes can help prevent worsening symptoms:

 Surgical Treatments for Cervical Retrolisthesis